 Whether it’s a drink after work, dinner with your friends or a date night with your partner, you might find yourself in places that inevitably serve alcohol.
 So it can be all too tempting to throw out the rule book and have a drink or two.
-To combat this, here are my top tips if you want to go out, have fun, and don’t want to drink alcohol.
+To combat this, here are my top tips if you want to go out and have fun, without drinking alcohol.

 Get ahead of the game